LukaVujcic/Clean-Architecture-Blog/README.md

-# Blog Application with Hexagonal Architecture
+# Blog Application with Clean Architecture

-A Node.js blog application built with TypeScript following hexagonal architecture principles.
+A Node.js blog application built with TypeScript following Clean Architecture principles.

 ## Project Overview

-This project demonstrates a clean architecture approach to building a blog platform, separating business logic from infrastructure concerns through the use of hexagonal (ports and adapters) architecture.
+This project demonstrates a clean architecture approach to building a blog platform, separating business logic from infrastructure concerns through the use of Clean Architecture principles.

 ## Features